 The claim alleges that the AMP trustees and AMP Group companies contravened a number of statutory and/or general law obligations, which resulted in AMP members being overcharged administration fees for an extended period of time.

-You can sign up now for our class action if you held one or more superannuation account(s) with AMP at any time from:
+You can register for the class action if you held one or more superannuation account(s) with AMP at any time from:

 - 1 July 2008 for members of the AMP Superannuation Savings Trust, AMP Retirement Trust, or the Eligible Rollover Fund;